Long Live the Queen (video game): Gameplay

-The player reads through the story and schedules the protagonist's weekly lessons, on topics such as economy, foreign affairs, logistics, expression, military matters, self-defense, intrigues, doublespeak, and magic.
-Based on those activities, Elodie increases her proficiency in various statistics.
+The player reads through the story and schedules the protagonist's weekly lessons, on topics such as economics, intrigue, expression, military, medicine, conversation, and lumen (magic) skills.
+Two classes can be selected per week; A morning and an afternoon class.
+Based on the classes selected, Elodie increases her proficiency in various skills.
 Additionally, during the weekend Elodie has free run of the castle and can choose an activity that alters her mood.
 She has four emotional axes, and her position on each determines her proficiency at learning certain topics: for instance, being "Willful" will help her master military and intrigue skills easier, but it will also hamper learning civil skills like royal demeanor.
-Once all three sub-skills of a particular skill are raised to a certain point (around 30 each), Elodie gains an outfit that boosts that specific skill.
+Once all three sub-skills of a particular skill are raised to a certain point (≥25 each), Elodie gains an outfit that boosts that specific skill.

 Learning some skills unlocks additional weekend actions: for example, learning "Dance" allows her to attend balls, while "Reflexes" gives her the ability to play tennis.

 As the weeks progress, Elodie is presented with various social and political opportunities.
 When they occur, the game performs checks against Elodie's current skills and chooses an outcome, sometimes without giving the player the option of interceding.

 For instance, one of the first skill checks (a snake attack) requires 10 points in the "Composure" skill.
-Should Elodie be successful, she keeps her cool, allowing a guard to kill the snake; should she fail, her cousin gets bitten, an event whose consequences can be felt in one specific route the game can take.
+Should Elodie be successful, she calms herself, allowing Julianna, the Duchess of Ursul, to kill the snake; should she fail, her cousin gets bitten, an event whose consequences can be felt in certain paths the game can take.
+This is also impacted by whether you let Julianna stay, sent her away, or imprisoned her.
+If she is not there to kill the snake, there is separate dialogue for you and your cousin attempting to handle the snake on your own, revealing a secret about your cousin that may expand your choices later in the story.

 Most of the checks can be failed without serious consequence, but some can close off entire branches of the story.

-Very often, however, passing or failing a skill check is a matter of life or death for Elodie: if her skills aren't up to par, she dies (in one of various possible ways).
+Very often, however, passing or failing a skill check is a matter of life or death for Elodie: if her skills aren't up to par, she may die (in one of 11 possible ways).

 Because of the branching decision trees, the game features multiple endings, varying according to whom Elodie marries, how she dealt with neighboring nations, her ability with magic, the fate of her father Joslyn, and—of course—whether she survived to her coronation at all.